cj-mills/christianjmills/_posts/2021-2-1-Weekly-Recap.md

 ## End-to-End Style Transfer Tutorial

 I started planning out how I want to structure the tutorial.
 I want to provide a guide for how to tune the style transfer model to get more desirable results.
 To that end, I've been generating several examples of stylized images with different settings.
-For example here's the difference that adjusting the resolution of the style image can make.
+For example, here's the difference that adjusting the resolution of the style image can make.

 #### 360p